-I’m lucky enough to have four keyboards in my studio we can use which is, of course, ideal but not always realistic.
+I’m lucky enough to have four keyboards in my studio that we can use, which is, of course, ideal but not always realistic.
 If you don’t have four keyboards, don’t despair – there are options here for you and ways you can equip your students to make music together!

-Granted, this is exactly a “piano ensemble” but it felt fitting to include in this post because it’s so incredible.
+Granted, this is exactly a “piano ensemble,” but it felt fitting to include it in this post because it’s so incredible.

 Downloadable Sheet Music Ensembles

 Susan Paradis has several Piano Trios available on her website.

 She also has a Jingle Bells Duet with Rhythm Ensemble that, while it’s a piano duet, includes an ensemble of 4 rhythm instruments.
 This is a fun ensemble to use during group class with elementary students especially.